 - Preheat the oven to 350 degrees.

-- If using the heart shaped pan (I highly recommend!!!), oil the pan, and pour about ½ cup of batter into each heart.
+- If using the heart-shaped pan, which I recommend, oil the pan well, and pour about ½ cup of batter into each heart.
 You will have just about ½ cup of batter left over.
-I use a little 8 oz ramekin for the remaining batter, and I bake the ramekin alongside the heart shaped cakes.
+I use an 8 oz ramekin for the remaining batter, and I bake the ramekin alongside the heart-shaped cakes.

-- Let the heart cakes cook for 5 minutes, then flip them out of the pan.
-They will slide right out!
-The side of each cake that was in the bottom of the pan will now become the top of the cake.
+- Let the heart cakes cook for 5 minutes, then take them out of the pan.
+Use a butter knife if needed to help slide the cakes out of the pan.
+The side of each cake that was in the bottom of the pan will now become the top of each cake.